Aankita2003/AnkitaSingh-Assignment/Assignment-2/README.md

 # Assignment 2 - WCB Manitoba Forms

-## About the Project
+## Project Overview

-This project is created using Express.js and Pug.
-The goal was to recreate two WCB Manitoba forms and display the data using Pug templates.
-The forms are designed to look similar to the original PDF and are also print-friendly.
+This project is built using **Node.js**, **Express.js**, and **Pug**.
+The objective of this assignment is to recreate two WCB Manitoba forms using Pug templates and display the data from sample datasets.
+The forms are designed to closely match the original layout and are optimized for A4 printing.

-## Forms
+## Forms Included

 - Medical & Travel Expense Request
 - Worker Progress Report